Cyecize/Jesterous/web/files/users/readme.txt

-This directory contains folders names exactly like users' usernames.
+This directory contains folders with names exactly like users' usernames.
 They contain profile and article images.